 Because Table 5 excludes those who converted their hukou in conjunction with or after tertiary matriculation, it gives a perhaps misleading sense of the relationship between conversion type and the attainment of tertiary education.
 A straightforward supplement to Table 5 is to predict the odds of tertiary matriculation at the time of the survey from conversion type plus the same control variables as in Table 5.
 Doing this yields very different results, shown in Table 6.
 It turns out that those from mixed origins who gain urban hukou are more likely to have at least some tertiary education than are those who held an urban hukou from childhood.
 This, of course, may simply reflect the fact that converters from mixed origins are more highly selected than those from urban origins and that tertiary education is one of the main paths to hukou conversion.
 When we control for the usual predictors of tertiary matriculation the results are even more striking: individual converters from both mixed and rural origins are significantly more likely to have tertiary education than are those from urban origins, which makes their selectivity all the more evident.
-By contrast, collective converters are much less likely than urban origin people to gain tertiary education, with and without controls, which is consistent with the fact that their conversion is not determined by their personal attributes.
+Indeed, the net odds of attaining tertiary education are twice as high (2.03 = exp(.707)) for those from mixed origins as for those from urban origins, and 1.4 (=exp(.345)) times as high for those who grew up in rural areas.
+By contrast, collective converters are much less likely than urban origin people to gain tertiary education, with and without controls, which is consistent with the fact that their conversion was not determined by their personal attributes.